KlausBlum/OLy-resources/pages/File formats.md

 Also, no additional fonts have to be installed. _Therefore, this is the file format I'd currently recommend to choose._

 However, as a second step, this PDF file has to be converted into an SVG file which then will be inserted into your LO document.
 That means, you will have to install an additional conversion software.
-In OLy's Config dialogue, specify the exact command line to be called.
+In OLy's Config dialogue, you need to specify the exact command line to be called.

 **For Linux and Mac**, this is easy: You can install the "pdf2svg" package via your package manager.
+In the terminal, you can install it with `sudo apt-get install pdf2svg`.

-The default settings for the command line to be called should already be visible.
+The default settings for the command line to be called should already be visible in the Config dialogue:

 <img src="https://raw.githubusercontent.com/KlausBlum/OLy-resources/master/images/pdf2svg-linux-01.png">

 As command in the first edit field you simply need `pdf2svg`.
 The checkbox for `"*.svg*"` needs to be activated.
 Leave the second edit field empty.

+That's all.
 The resulting command line will look similar to this (replace "klaus" with your actual user name):

 `pdf2svg "/home/klaus/.cache/ooolilypond/tmp/OOoLilyPond.pdf" "/home/klaus/.cache/ooolilypond/tmp/OOoLilyPond.svg"`